arXiv/arxiv-docs/help/submit_tex.md

 Do not include extraneous font commands, spaces, tildes, braces or line-breaks within the e-print identifier: this will cause your references to be missed by automated extraction software.
 See also notes about [references to and in arXiv documents](/help/faq/references) and [collection of references at INSPIRE](http://inspirehep.net/).
 Use of e-print identifiers is a significant aid to the INSPIRE database.
 It also facilitates automatic network hyperlinks of references from within papers.

-If you use BibTeX there are some BibTeX styles which support e-print identifiers (see [https://arxiv.org/hypertex/bibstyles](/hypertex/bibstyles)).
+If you use BibTeX there are some BibTeX styles which support e-print identifiers (see [BibTeX and Eprints](/help/hypertex/bibstyles)).

 If you are submitting a group of `.tex` files, automated reference extraction by INSPIRE and others will be more accurate and faster if your references are all in one file.
 This file should have the `\begin{thebibliography}` or similar command within it, and should be called `foo.bbl` to correspond to a given `foo.tex` source file.